Neogen launches next-generation sequencing services for food industry

 “Accurately and definitively determining the bacteria responsible for a food spoilage issue, for example, and where it may be located in a facility using one test, can help the food industry identify and eliminate food quality and safety concerns before they occur."

-The new NeoSeek tests will be undertaken at Neogen's GeneSeek facilities in Lincoln, Nebraska.
+The new NeoSeek tests will be undertaken at Neogen's GeneSeek facility in Lincoln, Nebraska.

 An important aspect of the NeoSeek service is its bioinformatics, supplied by Metagenome Analytics (MGA).
 Bioinformatics will help Neogen build and maintain databases for the food industry.

-The addition of 16s metagenomics to NeoSeek builds upon an existing portfolio of food safety genomic services.
+The addition of 16s metagenomics to NeoSeek bolsters the portfolio of food safety genomic services.

-NeoSeek genomic services include Salmonella serotyping, Shiga toxin-producing E. coli (STEC) confirmation service and meat species identification.
+NeoSeek genomic service includes Salmonella serotyping, Shiga toxin-producing E. coli (STEC) confirmation service and meat species identification.